Jascha Heifetz

-Jascha Heifetz (/ˈhaɪfɪts/; – December 10, 1987) was a Jewish-Lithuanian born American violinist.
-Born in Vilnius, he moved to the United States as a teenager, where his Carnegie Hall debut was rapturously received.
-He was a virtuoso from childhood.
+Jascha Heifetz (/ˈhaɪfɪts/; – December 10, 1987) was a Russian-American violinist, widely regarded as one of the greatest violinists of all time.
+Born in Vilnius, he was soon recognized as a child prodigy and was trained in the Russian classical violin style in St. Petersburg.
+Accompanying his parents to escape the violence of the Russian Revolution, he moved to the United States as a teenager, where his Carnegie Hall debut was rapturously received.
 Fritz Kreisler, another leading violinist of the twentieth century, said after hearing Heifetz's debut, "We might as well take our fiddles and break them across our knees."

-He had a long and successful performing career; however, after an injury to his right (bowing) arm, he switched his focus to teaching.
+By the age of 18, Heifetz was the highest-paid violinist in the world.
+He had a long and successful concert career, including wartime service with the United Service Organizations (USO).
+After an injury to his right (bowing) arm in 1972, he switched his focus to teaching.